1971 killing of Bengali intellectuals: 14 December executions

 As the war neared its end and Pakistani surrender became apparent, the Pakistan Army made a final effort to eliminate the intelligentsia of the new nation of Bangladesh.
-On 14 December 1971, over 200 Bengali intellectuals including professors, journalists, doctors, artists, engineers, and writers were abducted from their homes in Dhaka by the Al-Badr militia and the Pakistan Army.
+On 14 December 1971, over 200 Bengali intellectuals, including professors, journalists, doctors, artists, engineers, and writers, were abducted from their homes in Dhaka by the Al-Badr militia and the Pakistan Army.
 Novelist Shahidullah Kaiser and playwright Munier Choudhury were among the victims.
-They were taken blindfolded to torture cells in Mirpur, Mohammadpur, Nakhalpara, Rajarbagh and other locations in different parts of the city.
+They were taken blindfolded to torture cells in Mirpur, Mohammadpur, Nakhalpara, Rajarbagh, and other locations in different parts of the city.
 Later they were executed en masse, most notably at Rayerbazar and Mirpur.
 In memory of the martyred intellectuals, 14 December is mourned in Bangladesh as Shaheed Buddhijibi Dibosh, or Day of the Martyred Intellectuals.

-After the independence of Bangladesh, a list of Bengali intellectuals was discovered in a page of Major General Rao Farman Ali's diary left behind at the Governor's House.
-The existence of such a list was confirmed by Ali himself although he denied the motive of genocide.
+After the independence of Bangladesh, a list of Bengali intellectuals was discovered on a page of Major General Rao Farman Ali's diary left behind at the Governor's House.
+The existence of such a list was confirmed by Ali himself, although he denied the motive of genocide.
 The same was also confirmed by Altaf Gauhar, a former Pakistani bureaucrat.
-He mentioned an incident in which Gauhar asked Ali to remove a friend's name from the list and Ali did so in his presence.
+He mentioned an incident in which Gauhar asked Ali to remove a friend's name from the list, and Ali did so in his presence.